Long reach of U.S. sanctions hits Syria reconstruction

 U.S. sanctions, besides being wider in scope, have a longer reach: American jurisdiction extends to the worldwide activities of all “U.S. persons”.

-That term includes both American citizens and companies, as well as U.S. permanent residents and under some sanctions programs - at present not including Syria - foreign subsidiaries of American firms.
+That term includes both American citizens and companies, as well as U.S. permanent residents and under some sanctions programmes - at present not including Syria - foreign subsidiaries of American firms.

 In April, U.S. authorities arrested a Bulgarian man working for the Bulgarian office of a U.S. company in a Syrian-related sanctions case for which three Americans were jailed in December.